nicolevegai/iebis_swdev_debug_exercises/README.md

 #### Why the method _firstMultipleCharacter_ is returning "c" for the word _comprehensive_, when the correct answer should be "e"?
 The method is returning the value of the first character so we need to add 1 to pos because if not the first letter or the char that is written in: if (find(ch, i) >= 0) firstMultipleCharacter() method is always going to be the value of pos.

       for (int i = pos + 1; i < word.length(); i++)

 Now the method is goingn to return the first multiple character that for comprenhensive is e.

 #### Why the method _firstRepeatedCharacter_ is throwing an exception?
-We need to add this line of code so when there are no repeated characters the program knows what to do.
-In this case print [] so the Exception is not sent.
+We need to add code so when there are no repeated characters the program knows what to do.
+In this case print [] so the Exception is not sent and returns 0.

+      if ((i+1) == word.length()){
+            return 0;

 #### Why the method _countGroupsRepeatedCharacters_ returns 3 in one case when it should be 4?
 As the loop starts in int i=1 it does not check repeated characters in the first two chars.
 Therefore we have to change the condition to i=0 so it checks the first char.

     for (int i = 0; i < word.length() - 1; i++)

- Now, the program shows a thread Exception so we need to add an if that tells the program what to do if the two first chars are not equal. if (i != 0) {
+ Now, the program shows a thread Exception so we need to add an if that tells the program what to do if the two first chars are not equal.

+            if (i != 0) {
                if (word.charAt(i - 1) != word.charAt(i)) // it't the start
                 c++;